We have a plan to expand inpatient facilities to help kids and teens in crisis

 Four thousand kids like Josiah come to the Children’s Colorado ED for psychiatric emergencies every year.
 But because of existing barriers to care, some kids never even make it to an ED.
-Suicide is the leading cause of death among Colorado young adults ages 10-24.
+Suicide is a leading cause of death among Colorado young people ages 10-24.

 How we will get there

-We can make sure more kids and teens who are experiencing a mental health crisis have access to care.
+You can help to make sure more kids and teens who are experiencing a mental health crisis have access to care.

-We have a plan to redesign our Pediatric Mental Health Institute.
-We will add inpatient rooms, which will allow us to treat significantly more kids and teens.
+We are redesigning our Pediatric Mental Health Institute to add inpatient rooms which will allow us to treat significantly more kids and teens.